llafuente/js-2dmath/docs/intersection.markdown

 <a name="Intersection-segment2_vec2"></a>
 * **segment2_vec2** (*seg2*: Segment2, *vec2*: Vec2)

-  Is the intersection along the the segments

 <a name="Intersection-vec2_segment2"></a>
 * **vec2_segment2** (*vec2*: Vec2, *seg2*: Segment2)

 <a name="Intersection-polygon_polygon"></a>
 * **polygon_polygon** (*a_poly*: Polygon, *b_poly*: Polygon)

-  *todo*: this is just a fast version, no optimization no for real-time
+  *todo*: this is just a fast-code-version, no optimization no for real-time